Get All Weeks Software Development Processes and Methodologies Quiz Answers

 specifications in the ATM example, we know that swiping the card and

-prompting for a PIN are requirements, while reading the card details and a 4-digit PIN are specifications.
+prompting for a PIN are requirements while reading the card details and a 4-digit PIN are specification.

 Q3.
 The purpose of the WRSPM model is to ensure that: